joaogui1/joaogui1.github.io/_posts/2020-02-19-Softbot-Design-with-WANNs.md

 ## Different inputs and results

-Finally I decided to study the use of different inputs to my CPPN, besides the x, y and z coordinates and distance from center.
+Finally I am now studying the use of different inputs to my CPPN, besides the x, y and z coordinates and distance from center.
 As of now I have tested not passing the center and also tested passing the material that was used in the voxels neighbors.
 Here are some preliminary results, both using 30 generations with a population of 60 individuals and the WANNs being untrained, just evolved:

 ![Softbots comparison]({{ site.baseurl }}/images/Neat_and_WANN_CPPN.png "Softbots comparison")